manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 Install the Oracle Database software and create a single instance container database using Oracle Database Setup Wizard (Installer).

+### Prerequisites

+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- You have completed:
+	- Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+	- Lab: Setup Compute Instance

 ## Task 1: Start Database Installer

 1. Log in to your host as *oracle*, the user who is authorized to install the Oracle Database software and create Oracle Database.

-2. Open a terminal window and verify the current working directory is Oracle home.
+2. Open a terminal window and change the current working directory to Oracle home.
 This is the directory where the database installer is located.

 	```
 	$ <copy>cd /u01/app/oracle/product/21.0.0/dbhome_1</copy>